 Symptoms specific to summer-onset SAD, also called summer depression, may include the following:

-Severe consequences of SAD can also include suicidal thoughts or behavior, withdrawing from social activities and relationships, difficulty functioning at work or school, and substance abuse.
+Severe consequences of SAD can also include suicidal thoughts or behavior, withdrawing from social activities and relationships, difficulty functioning at work or school, and substance use.

 What Causes SAD?